 Chickens are great for that, too.
 More than one person

-you plan to have a pet, and will spend a lot of time with the
+you plan to have a pet, and will spend a lot of time with

-at about 35-40 days of age.
+quiet cool spot, at about 35-40 days of age.
 (This is

 By six weeks, with no handling at all, young rabbits are

-quite rowdy, will kick and scratch vigorously,
+quite rowdy, will kick and scratch vigorously, and some-times

-tamed after eight weeks of age if they have never been touched
+after eight weeks of age if they have never been touched

 as babies.
-When I lift them out to check them, once they have
+When I lift them out to check them, once they

-used to my scent and handling.
+so they get used to my scent and handling.

 a little "trick" for taming a bunny.
 Remember”they

 defend themselves by scent marking.
-Take the little bunny (begin
+Take the little bunny

-its face on your face, especially if you
+pet) and rub its face on your face, especially if you

 the bunny to the cage.
 This makes your "scent"

 one that is familiar to bunny when she is relaxing in

-her own space, and thus is a "safe"
+her own space, and thus is a "safe" scent.
+Rabbits

-does and bucks freak out and race in circles when a person comes
+bucks freak out and race in circles when a person comes

 to the rabbitry in a strong cologne or perfume.